The MSI X570-A PRO is a standard ATX motherboard for socket AM4.

 The metal reinforced primary slot means that graphics cards can be swapped out many times without much worry.
 More and more motherboards are now using stronger meta reinforced video cards slots.

-Except for the primary slot, all of the PCIe slots are PCI Express 3.0.
+Except for the primary slot, all of the PCIe slots are PCI Express 3.0 from the X570 southbridge.
 Slot PCIE_2 will be disabled if slot PCIE_4 is used.
 Dual fan cards are generally dual slot friendly but some shorter single fan cards are now 2.75 slot width.
 Most modern mid tower ATX chassis have room for dual fan cards and many can even fit longer triple fan cards.

 With more SATA ports the is now an option for a BD drive to perk up media playback.
-The MSI X570-A Pro has 6 SATA ports so all 5 drive bays can be used in addition to the BD drive.
-SATA cards are common for those who have a full chassis with hard disks.
+The MSI X570-A Pro has 6 SATA ports so all 5 drive bays on the HAF 932 can be used in addition to the BD drive.
+SATA cards are common for those numerous hard disks.

 The fan headers are placed along the bottom edge.
 Extension cables may be needed for some situations.
 Its advisable to have several fans installed so that a machine will have a long service life.
 A front intake fan with a rear/top exhaust fan is the most common configuration.

 The BIOS flashback feature is very helpful as this does not require a CPU to be installed to install an update.
 AGESA 126.96.36.199 was not available originally to support the R5 2400G processor.
 The R5 3600 processor is immediately supported.